Assessment Basics: What are HOA Fees?

 - Maintenance of shared amenities like the pool, fitness equipment and clubhouse

-No one likes to spend money for no reason.
-And some people may consider HOA fees to be an unnecessary expense.
-But that investment in your community helps keep it financially fit, safe and beautiful, all of which keeps your home’s value high.
+No one likes to spend money on unnecessary expenses.
+And for some, HOA fees may seem excessive.
+But they are an investment in your community that helps to keep it financially fit, safe and beautiful, all of which keeps your home’s value high.

-Now that you know the basics of assessments, take a deeper dive into how your board budgets those fees.
-Download our budget and finance guide today for an inside look at association budgeting.
+Now that you know the answers to the question, “What are HOA fees?” and “What do HOA fees cover?” you can take a deeper dive into how your board budgets those fees.
+Download our Budget and Finance guide today for an inside look at association budgeting.